Kateri Tekakwitha: Family pressures

-By the time Tekakwitha turned 17, around 1673, her adoptive mother (her father's sister) and aunt (uncle's sister) had become concerned over her lack of interest in marriage.
-They tried to arrange her marriage to a young Mohawk man by instructing him to sit beside her.
-They indicated to Tekakwitha that the young man wanted to marry her.
-Accordingly, they pressured her to offer him a certain dish made with corn.
-Iroquois custom regarded this as a woman's sign of openness to marriage.
-Tekakwitha fled the cabin and hid from her family in a nearby field.
-Tekakwitha was said to have been punished by her aunts with ridicule, threats, and harsh workloads.
-But Tekakwitha continued to resist marriage.
+By the time Tekakwitha turned 17, around 1673, her adoptive mother and aunt tried to arrange her marriage to a young Mohawk man.
+Tekakwitha fled the cabin and hid in a nearby field and continued to resist marriage.
 Eventually, her aunts gave up their efforts to get her to marry.

 In the spring of 1674, at age eighteen, Tekakwitha met the Jesuit priest Jacques de Lamberville, who was visiting the village.
-Most of the women were out harvesting corn, but Tekakwitha had injured her foot and was in the cabin.
 In the presence of others, Tekakwitha told him her story and her desire to become a Christian.
-After this, she started studying the catechism with him.
+She started studying the catechism with him.